MiniFate/MiniFate/chapters/02-world-building.md

 The GM will often create these aspects as they describe the scene to the players.
 Some examples:

-- \aspect{Ancient Fortification Surrounded by Orcs}
+- \aspect{An Army of Orcs Arrives at the Wall}
-- \aspect{Rust-bucket Hovercraft in the Real World}
+- \aspect{Rust-Bucket Hovercraft in the Real World}
 - \aspect{Alien Bar Where The Authorities Dare Not Tread}

-Just as with setting aspects, don't be shy about updating Scene aspects if the story calls for it.
+Just as with setting aspects, don't be shy about updating scene aspects if the story calls for it.
 Remember: aspects are always true! <!-- TODO: I don't think we've ever said this before.-->